turingschool/backend-curriculum-site/module2/misc/blogger_iteration_0.md

 #### Model Tests
-Before we dive into the deep and start changing things, let's great a test to help drive our development and keep up focused.
+Before we dive into the deep and start changing things, let's create a test to help drive our development and keep us focused.
 Within `spec/models` touch `article_spec.rb`

 ```bash
 touch spec/models/article_spec.rb